SuperNOVAS v1.5

 void jplint_ (const double *jd_tdb, long *targ, long *cent, double *posvel, long *err_flg)

-short planet_jplint (double jd_tdb, enum novas_planet body, enum novas_origin origin, double *position, double *velocity)
+short planet_jplint (double jd_tdb, enum novas_planet body, enum novas_origin origin, double *restrict position, double *restrict velocity)

-short planet_jplint_hp (const double jd_tdb[2], enum novas_planet body, enum novas_origin origin, double *position, double *velocity)
+short planet_jplint_hp (const double jd_tdb[restrict 2], enum novas_planet body, enum novas_origin origin, double *restrict position, double *restrict velocity)

-short solarsystem (double jd_tdb, short body, short origin, double *position, double *velocity)
+short solarsystem (double jd_tdb, short body, short origin, double *restrict position, double *restrict velocity)

-short solarsystem_hp (const double jd_tdb[2], short body, short origin, double *position, double *velocity)
+short solarsystem_hp (const double jd_tdb[restrict 2], short body, short origin, double *restrict position, double *restrict velocity)

 Detailed Description